eliasapascaritei/gravatar/README.md

 ### Use it as dependency

-Scravatar does not depend on any third party frameworks.
+The library does not depend on any third party.
 It is built and deployed on maven central.

 #### With SBT